lmagalhaes/pycourse/1-introduction/README.md

 # Python enhancement Proposal (PEP)

-Python enhancement Proposal or simply PEP, is design document providing information to the Python community, or describing a new feature for Python or its processes or environment.
+Python enhancement Proposal or simply PEP, is a design document providing information to the Python community, or describing a new feature for Python or its processes or environment.

 The PEP should provide a concise technical specification of the feature and a rationale for the feature